 Not too long ago, car jump starters were huge, heavy and expensive items which took up a sizeable amount of space on your boot.
 But these days, thanks to the compact power of lithium batteries, they can be around the same size as a large smartphone power bank and provide enough power to breathe your car back to life in an instant.

 Speaking of which, some car jump starters can even double as a portable battery pack, complete with USB ports for charging up your gadgets when it isn’t needed for jump-starting the car.
-Many also come with integrated torches - handy when you’re trying to locate the bonnet catch and attach the power leads and don't have a torch or head torch handy.
+Many also come with integrated lights – helpful if you’re trying to locate the bonnet catch and attach the power leads and don't have a torch or head torch handy.